--StartFancybox-->

 I glued everything down to keep the padding from sliding on the foil backing on the sound deadening.
 I was sparely with the glue on the driver’s front to allow ease to removable of the 4-speed hump and shifter when the time comes.

-After looking over the console mounting bracket diagram to see where and how much to bent, I made my own floor brackets from sheet metal and pop-riveted the mount for the '62 Falcon console to the floor pan.
+After looking over the console mounting bracket diagram to see where and how much to bent, I made 4 brackets a couple inches long from sheet metal and pop-riveted the mounts for the '62 Falcon console to the floor pan.